yuting1008/Microsoft-Teams-Samples/samples/msgext-expert-finder-js/README.md

 ‼️Note : Before provisioning, navigate to `src/searchApp.js` and change `tableName` into `storageTableName` which corresponds to `.localConfigs`.
 <img width="1128" alt="table name error" src="https://github.com/user-attachments/assets/0a444ab6-4e0c-45f5-a13c-49d45287ff8a">

 ‼️Note : When provisioning, if `botAadApp/create.MissingServiceManagementReference` occurs, please create the Microsoft Entra App manually.
-After that add `BOT_ID` in `.env.local` and `SECRET_BOT_PASSWORD` in `.env.local.user`.
+After that add `BOT_ID` in `env/.env.local` and `SECRET_BOT_PASSWORD` in `env/.env.local.user`.
 ![botAadAppcreate MissingServiceManagementReference](https://github.com/user-attachments/assets/09961317-5051-4ce3-ad96-e9cc19efcc80)

 ‼️Note : When provisioning, if an error related to `teamsApp/validateManifest` occurs, you can check out `appPackage/manifest.json` to see if a comma is missing between `validDomains` and `webApplicationInfo`.